openxrlab/xrmocap/docs/en/getting_started.md

 ### Training with Slurm

-If you can run XRMoCap on a cluster managed with [slurm](https://slurm.schedmd.com/), you can use the script `slurm_train.sh`.
+If you can run XRMoCap on a cluster managed with [slurm](https://slurm.schedmd.com/), you can use the script `scripts/slurm_train_mvp.sh`.

 ```shell
 sh ./scripts/slurm_train_mvp.sh ${PARTITION} ${NUM_GPUS} ${CFG_FILE}